ember-learn/guides-source/guides/release/upgrading/editions.md

 <UncustomizableButton class="customized-button-class"/>
 ```

-Attributes are also available to classic components, but they apply it to
+Attributes are also available to classic components, and `...attributes` is
-the wrapper element.
-If you're converting a component from classic components, you should be sure to add `...attributes` to the wrapper
+applied automatically to the wrapping element.
+If you're converting a component
+from classic components, you should be sure to add `...attributes` to the
-element.
+wrapper element.

 Before: